Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 ## The workload

-The AlwaysOn reference implementation considers a simple game workflow where end users can play a game of [rock-paper-scissors-lizard-spock](http://www.samkass.com/theories/RPSSL.html) against an AI opponent, post game results, look at leaderboards and see history of their own games.
-Although fairly straight forward, this game enables the Reference Implementation to demonstrate the asynchronous processing of requests and how to achieve high throughput within a solution.
+The foundational AlwaysOn reference implementation considers a simple web shop catalog workflow where end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
+Although fairly straight forward, this application enables the Reference Implementation to demonstrate the asynchronous processing of requests and how to achieve high throughput within a solution.

 The workload consists of three components: